 - On the GRE general exam: combined total of at least 1100, with scores of at least 500 on Verbal and 600 on Quantitative.
 On the recently revised GRE scoring system this would be estimated as a score of 153 on Verbal, and 148 on Quantitative.
 On the Analytical Writing section a score of 4.5.
 GRE general test scores are required for all applicants, even if you are a transfer student or have a prior degree.
 We do not require the GRE subject test.
-When requesting to have GRE scores sent, our school code is 5815 and our department code is 2005.

 - Coursework in psychology; most majored in psychology, or human and social development as undergraduates.